gwijthoff/texting/content/assignments/final.md

 ### community technology
 - re-design community technology training materials for the Philadelphia Community Wireless Project
 - research the state of community networks nationally to learn what has worked, what hasn't
-- run your own social network using [this tutorial by Darius Kazemi](https://runyourown.social/), or [Komrade](https://github.com/quadrismegistus/Komrade), a socialist network designed by Ryan Heuser.
+- run your own social network using [this tutorial by Darius Kazemi](https://runyourown.social/), or [Komrade](https://github.com/quadrismegistus/Komrade), a "socialist network" designed by Ryan Heuser.

 ### literary / cultural studies